shanencross/AnimalShelterAPI/README.md

 http://localhost:5000/api/animals/2
 ```

-The JSON body should follow the following format, as an example, and you must include all key/value pairs, not just the ones you are modifying:
+The JSON body should follow the following format, as an example.
+You must include all key/value pairs, not just the ones you are modifying, including the animal id number:
 ```
 {
+    "animalId": 2,
     "name": "Matilda",
     "species": "Dog",
     "breed": "Labrador",